buttreygoodness/boilerplate/README.md

 cd closure-compiler
 ant

-downloading binaries will also work.\r\ntest
+downloading binaries will also work.